 PyMOL Plugin Integration

-Installation guide and usage instructions for the PyMOL MCP plugin, including system PATH configuration.
+Installation guide and usage instructions for the PyMOL MCP plugin, including safe command wrapper configuration.

 PyMOL Plugin Installation & Usage